kaixuannnn/mosh-angular-learn1/README.md

 10. Ng Model .ng-touched

 - As you can see while we applied ngModel to our form, we can access and utilise the .ng-touched .ng-pristine class

+11. Ng Model radio button

+- remember ngModel need to associate with name

+12. Drop down list

+- for the value attribute we will get the string, in order to get the object value we can use `[ngValue]="method"`
+- we can add multiple inside select element